 A new cemetery was created near Brickfield Hill on Devonshire Street, this site today is now Central Railway.
 The expansion of Sydney meant that the ever spreading city limits were deemed to be too close to the burial grounds for it to keep operating.
 The haphazard layout, lackadaisical record keeping and the fact that many early graves were simply marked with a cross allowed the caretakers to cram more burials into the area than it could cope with, rather than build over it, the cemetery was simply closed and an ornate fence was built around the perimeter.
 It stayed this way until 1880 when the Sydney Town Hall was deemed for the site.

 In January 2011 I took out a subscription for a year on ancestry.com and it took me barely five hours of research late one hot January evening, before I uncovered my Kippax family line.
-I clearly remember the moment that the website instructed me to click on the record to obtain my ancestor’s convict records.
+I clearly remember the moment that the website instructed me to click “here” to obtain my ancestor’s convict records.
 To be perfectly honest, I was absolutely gobsmacked, because no-one in my family had ever mentioned our convict heritage before.
 I wondered if my dad, Reg Robson had actually known and when I told my sister Lavinia Chrystal the following day, her reply came back “does anyone really need to know this?”
 I simply laughed at her!
 Today we both wear our convict heritage as a badge of honour.

 However, I simply couldn’t bring myself to tell my husband about my convicts because I knew he would tease me remorselessly!
 So I kept it a secret for a few more days while I beavered away on his side of the family to see if he, like me, had convicts in his family tree.
 It was a complex process because my husband had difficulty even naming his grandparents, as all bar Sylvia Patterson, his maternal grandmother, had died before he was born.
 Geoff had the middle name Farrell, and when I placed this name tentatively into my tree as a surname for his grandmother Sylvia, records appeared for me to collect.

-In no time at all I had accepted many Farrell records, newspaper articles and photographs which had been posted and accepted by other family researchers.
+In no time at all I had accepted many Farrell records, newspaper articles and photographs which had been posted and accepted by other family researchers on ancestry.com.
 In a few hours I had traced the Farrell family back several generations to Geoff’s 3x great grandmother Charlotte Farrell nee Meredith (1794-1851) who was the daughter of Frederick Meredith (1763-1836) and a young Yorkshire lass and convicted felon, Mary Kirk (1771-1809), who had arrived on the Royal Admiral on 7 October 1792.
 The Farrell and the Meredith Family, is another chapter I wrote up last year, telling the story of this remarkable family and their early involvement in the Colony of New South Wales, and in particular Port Macquarie and Sydney.

-It was at this point that I came clean with my husband, Geoff, about what I was up to in the late hours of the evening, explaining that we both had amazing ancestors, including convicts, who had arrived in the early Colony.
+It was at this point that I came clean with my husband, Geoff, about what I was up to in the late hours of the evenings, explaining that we both had amazing ancestors, including convicts, who had arrived in the early Colony.
 It was no wonder that there were convicts in some of our lines!
-Together Geoff and I have marvelled about each and every discovery and our quest to locate the graves of our ancestors has resulted in our uncovering graves and headstones, not only here in Australia, but in New Zealand, the United Kingdom and Ireland and has taken us on an incredible adventure of discovery, which has left us feeling more like amateur detectives and archaeologists, than just descendants.
+Together Geoff and I have marvelled about each and every discovery and our quest to locate the graves of our ancestors has resulted in our uncovering graves and headstones, not only here in Australia, but in New Zealand, England, Scotland and Ireland and has taken us on an incredible adventure of discovery, which has left us feeling more like amateur detectives and archaeologists, than just descendants.

 After I had explored the Farrell and the Meredith family, I turned to uncovering the surname of Sylvia Farrell’s mother.
-Unfortunately Sylvia’s birth extract had not listed a surname for her mother, she was simply listed as Charlotte F. S., so I turned to other resources and it was from a very blurred newspaper clipping that I discovered Charlotte’s maiden name was Stewart.
+Unfortunately Sylvia’s birth extract had not listed a surname for her mother, she was simply listed as Charlotte F. S., so I turned to other resources and it was from a very blurred newspaper clipping that I discovered Charlotte’s maiden surname was Stewart.
 Charlotte or Sarah, known as Cissie, had married Charles M. Farrell and her marriage in 1887 had luckily been reported in the newspaper.
 The marvellous part about these newspaper clippings is that there is just so much information given about the families, including their addresses.